iterative/dvc.org/content/docs/user-guide/overview.md

 <admon type="info">

 \* ([copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write)) links or
-**reflinks** are a type of file linking available in UNIX-style file systems.
+**reflinks** are a type of file linking available in modern file systems.
+Unlike hard links or symlinks, editing reflinks is always safe, as the original
-Unlike hard links or symlinks, these file entries are only loosely connected to the original content.
-This means that editing reflinks is always safe, as the original <abbr>cached</abbr> data will remain unchanged.
+<abbr>cached</abbr> data will remain unchanged.

 </admon>